Matt Hansen: 2014 primary

 In November 2013, Hansen announced that he would run in the 2014 election for a seat in the Nebraska state legislature, representing the 26th District in northeastern Lincoln.
 The incumbent, Democrat Amanda McGill, was precluded by Nebraska's term-limits law from running for a third consecutive term.

 Hansen was one of four Democrats seeking the position.
-Larry Weixelman was a University of Nebraska employee who also owned a market-analysis and software company that worked to promote tourism in Nebraska.
+Larry Weixelman was a University of Nebraska–Lincoln employee who also owned a market-analysis and software company that worked to promote tourism in Nebraska.
 Justin Valencia, an attorney, was an adjunct professor at Bellevue University.
 Bob Van Valkenburg, a 78-year-old described as a "perennial candidate", had been a registered Republican but had changed his registration to Democrat in recent years; he stated that he was running because of his dislike for one of the other candidates, and because being in the Legislature was on his "bucket list".

 A single Republican was also in the race.
 Brent Smoyer, an attorney, worked as an aide for state legislator Scott Lautenbaugh.
 Smoyer had run for the Legislature from another Lincoln district in 2008, but had been eliminated after placing third in the three-way nonpartisan primary.
 In 2010, he had won a four-year term on the Lancaster County Board.

 As the primary drew near, Smoyer led the field in fundraising; three weeks before the May 13 election, he had raised $19,000 and had $13,000 cash on hand.
 Hansen led the Democratic candidates, with $11,300 raised and $1,150 on hand.
 Weixelman reported $5,500 raised and $325 on hand; Valencia and Van Valkenburg had not filed a campaign-finance report with the Nebraska Accountability and Disclosure Commission, indicating that they had not raised or spent the $5,000 that would require such a report.

 When the nonpartisan primary was held, Smoyer secured a narrow plurality, with 1968 of the 6086 votes, representing 32.3% of the total.
 Hansen came in second, with 1823 votes, or 30.0%.
 Weixelman placed third with 1105 votes (18.2%); Van Valkenburg took 597 votes (9.8%); and Valencia received 593 votes (9.7%).